UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 title: Mathematical Modelling
 # subtitle: Modelling biochemical reactions to determine the effectiveness of PROTECC Coral
 tags: model
 summary: Heat shock and ROS responses are ubiquitous in living organisms as all environments have temperature fluctuations and a need to mitigate oxidative stress.
 Mathematical models of the new engineered system were compared to a model of the wild type system to predict the biochemical changes on the level of the cell.
-Both stochastic and deterministic versions of these models were implemented using the PySB library and sensitivity analysis was conducted.
+Both stochastic and deterministic versions of these models were implemented using the PySB library.
 image: blank_graph.png
 references:
     - 'Proctor CJ, Sőti C, Boys RJ, Gillespie CS, Shanley DP, Wilkinson DJ, et al. Modelling the actions of chaperones and their role in ageing.
 Mechanisms of Ageing and Development.
 2005;126(1):119–31.
 Available from: https://linkinghub.elsevier.com/retrieve/pii/S0047637404002337'